Understanding the leg press to squat conversion can help you decide which weight to try when moving from one exercise to another.1

 When someone wants to calculate the force involved in a leg press vs a squat, manual calculation is the only option.
 That can involve getting a protractor to measure the angle of individual leg press machines before factoring in body weight and height.
 That’s a lot of work to do for a conversion that doesn’t reliably show how much a person can squat, depending on how developed their stabilizer muscles are.

 Converting leg press weight to squat weight is helpful to gauge strength more accurately, but it’s not the best way to switch from squats to the leg press.
-Leg press to squat conversion is a useful trick to know how much mass each exercise really involves pushing, but those starting out on squats should always take the following safety protocols too.
+Leg press weight to squat weight is a useful trick to know how much mass each exercise really involves pushing, but those starting out on squats should always take the following safety protocols too.

-Protocol When Going from Leg Press to Squats & Leg Press Squat Conversions Isn’t Possible
+Protocol When Going from Leg Press To Squats & Leg Press Squat Conversions Isn’t Possible

 A safety-conscious lifter will always take their time working to reach their converted leg press weight when squatting.
 Before even considering what weight to squat, start setting up safety bars and try to find a spotter.
 One or the other is a must, especially for someone who’s not used to handling free weight.
 A spotter is ideal since they can point out bad form, and building good form is the first priority for someone who’s going from leg press to squats.